01 of 04

-Fresh, local lobster is a great treat of summer, whether you live at the seashore or just get to visit in the summer.
-Here I outline how to get every morsel out of the shell, which will make you feel all the better about that lobster dinner.
+Fresh, local lobster is a great summer treat, whether you live at the seashore or just get to visit in the summer.
+Here, the process is outlined so you get every morsel out of the shell, which will make you feel all the better about that lobster dinner.

 02 of 04

 Grab the tail at the top, towards the body.
 Twist and pull away from the body to separate the two.
 Use a knife to cut the tail down the center (splitting it lengthwise) or squeeze the edges towards the bottom together until they give a bit and then pull them apart to break the shell.

 You should be able to remove the tail meat in one piece.
 Don't forget to pull off the tail fan sections at the tip for the bits of meat that hide at the end of the tail.

 If you're lucky, the tail will have had... a row of bright red roe (lobster eggs) along the tip of the shell where you split it.
 Eat the roe straight-up or save and stir into part sour cream and part cream cheese for a delicious spread or simply stir into seafood soups.Continue to 3 of 4 below.

 03 of 04

 Pull the claws with a slight twist away from the lobster body to separate them.
 Pull the smaller, thumb-like part of the claw as far as it will go away from the rest of the claw, then pull it a bit more to break it off.
 With a cracker or a heavy knife break the claw shell and pull out the meat - this is where small forks come in handy.